Welfare economics: Behavioralist approach

 The ordinal-behaviorist approach, originally called the new welfare economics, is based on the work of Pareto, Kaldor, Hicks, and Scitovsky.
 It explicitly recognizes the differences between the efficiency aspect of the discipline and the distribution aspect and treats them differently.
 Questions of efficiency are assessed with criteria such as Pareto efficiency and Kaldor–Hicks efficiency, while questions of income distribution are covered in the specification of the social welfare function Further, efficiency dispenses with cardinal measures of utility, replacing it with ordinal utility, which merely ranks commodity bundles (with an indifference-curve map, for example).

 The consensus in favor of such approaches, pushed by behavioralists of the 1930s and 40s, has largely collapsed since the discovery of Arrow's impossibility theorem and utility representation theorems have shown them to be mathematically self-contradictory, violating the principle of transitive preferences.

+Austrian school economists critique the foundations of both cardinal and ordinal approaches to welfare economics for relying on interpersonal comparisons of utility or aggregated social welfare functions, which they argue are incompatible with methodological subjectivism.
+Murray Rothbard, in particular, proposed a reconstruction of welfare economics based solely on "demonstrated preference," under which only voluntary market exchanges can be judged unambiguously welfare-enhancing.
+Centralized attempts to maximize social welfare via planner interventions face insurmountable knowledge and economic calculation problems.

 Criteria

 Efficiency

 Situations are considered to have distributive efficiency when goods are distributed to the people who can gain the most utility from them.
 Pareto efficiency is an efficiency goal that is standard in economics.
 A situation is Pareto-efficient only if no individual can be made better off without making someone else worse off.
 An example of an inefficient situation would be if Smith owns an apple but would prefer to consume an orange, while Jones owns an orange but would prefer to consume an apple.
 Both could be made better off by trading.

 A Pareto-efficient state of affairs can only come about if four criteria are met: